canonical/maas-site-manager-k8s-operator/docs/tutorial/1-setup-env.md

 ```

 ## Set up Juju
 First, set up Juju to use a local MicroK8s controller.
-If you do not already have a `microk8s` cloud, run the following in a shell inside the `charm-dev-vm`:
+If you do not already have a `microk8s` cloud (you can check with `juju clouds`), run the following in a shell inside the `charm-dev-vm`:

 ```bash
 juju bootstrap microk8s microk8s